canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 ~~~~~~~~~~~~~~~~~

 The header is the top section of a page template.
-By default, the starter pack template header contains your product tag image, product name (taken from the ``project`` setting in the :file:`docs/conf.py` file), a link to your product page, and a drop-down menu for "More resources".
+By default, the starter pack template header contains your product's tag image and name (taken from the ``project`` setting in the :file:`docs/conf.py` file), a link to your product's page (if available), and a drop-down menu for "More resources".

-In many cases, this default setup is sufficient, but you can customise it.
+The default configuration is sufficient for many cases but can be further customised.

 You can change any of those links or add further links to the "More resources" drop-down by editing the :file:`.sphinx/_templates/header.html` file.
 For example, you might want to add links to announcements, tutorials, getting started guides, or videos that are not part of the documentation.